 For those looking to learn more about the legacy of Indigenous peoples and the ongoing impact of residential schools, Mississauga has a variety of exhibits, tours and events happening in September and onward.

-On September 30 and October 1, the Eagle Spirits of the Great Waters host the Third Annual Gathering & Healing Ceremony at the Small Arms Inspection Building.
+• On September 28 – 29, the Eagle Spirits of the Great Waters host the Fourth Annual Gathering & Healing Ceremony at Cawthra Park Secondary School.
 All are welcome to experience Indigenous art, music, storytelling, food and family activities, celebrating the spirit of togetherness.
+In addition to a healing ceremony, the event will include a sacred fire, a bead table, drumming and much more.

 Leave a Reply